 If you yell, "Set, spike!" whoever has the ball must set it up, and the person next to them must spike.
 If the team with the ball misses the spike, the other team gets the point.
 This version of volleyball uses spikes as currency rather than the traditional scoring system.

 The teams have to stay on their toes, ready for the next time you yell out to spike the ball.
 This interesting version of volleyball ensures that the main focus stays on setting a spiking the ball.
 It's a great game for encouraging the team to practice.

-Nine Squaregets the team out of the volleyball court.
-Instead of playing volleyball on a volleyball court, bring the players to a Nine Square court.
-Nine Square is a three by three court where nine squares hang suspended above the players head.
+9 Square gets the team out of the volleyball court.
+Instead of playing volleyball on a volleyball court, bring the players to a 9 Square court.
+9 Square is a three by three court where nine squares hang suspended above the players head.
 Each player has their own square.

 Introduce a volleyball into the court and have the players set the ball into the air.
 As they set the ball, the ball must fly back up out of their square and into another player's square.
 Other than adding a volleyball, the Nine Square rules stay the same.
 This game helps the players practice setting.

 HORSE is a traditional basketball game.
 However, rather than playing with a basketball, play with a volleyball.
 To start, give each player a volleyball.
 A starting volleyball player will try to set the volleyball into the basketball hoop.
 If they make it, everyone following must set the volleyball into the hoop from the same place.
 When someone misses, they get an H.